Indatus/gopher/README.md

 3. Open `config.php` and enter your Access Key and Secret Key in the `credentials` array.
 4. Locate the `uploadDir` element and replace BUCKET_NAME with the name of the bucket you created in Step 2.

+> Before running any calls be sure to update the `timezone` value with your preferred timezone.
+Select from PHP's supported timezone list [here](http://www.php.net/manual/en/timezones.php).
 ---

 ### Run a Single Batch of Calls